Voltrizzy/DTC_RaidTracker/README.md

 * **Roster Management:**
     * Automatically captures player classes for colored names.
     * Supports custom Nicknames (defaults to Character Name if not set).
+    * **Nickname Aggregation:** Scores are tracked by Nickname.
+Multiple characters sharing the same Nickname contribute to a single total score.
 * **Leaderboard:**
     * Filter by Expansion, Raid, Boss, Difficulty, or Time (All Time/Today/Trips).
+    * **Detailed View:** View scores by Nickname, with an optional breakdown of the specific characters that contributed to that score.
     * CSV Export functionality for external spreadsheet tracking.
 * **Data Synchronization:**
     * **Targeted Push:** Send your history data to a specific player to keep officers in sync.